The 2025 Ultimate Guide:

 When you think about white papers, you probably think of PDF articles with thousands of words.
 But times are changing and so is the way we produce and consume content.

-Nowadays, every marketing collateral (including white papers) needs to be well written, well structured, and designed for every type of visitor.
+Nowadays, every marketing collateral (including white papers) needs to be well-written, well-structured, and designed for every type of visitor.

 Here are some great examples of white papers doing exactly that.